parveen-daffodil/au-technology-services/au-technology_services_agreement.md

 # Technology Services Agreement

-`Purpose` This agreement covers technology services like:
+`Purpose` This agreement covers technology services where the contractor is responsible for the customer's information technology service.

-- software as a service (SaaS);
-- infrastructure as a service (IaaS);
-- managed services; and
-- web hosting.

 `Party 1 Name` Contractor